 Japanese food is absolutely delicious and I was fortunate enough to sample dozens of different foods during my 2 weeks in Japan.
+Therefore, I have made this Japanese food guide for you so that you never miss a thing about traditional Japanese food.
 According to Japan-Talk, Japan has 30 different types of restaurants with a wide variety of choices.
 Thankfully Andrew and David both speak Japanese so while driving around Shikoku and the main island of Honshu we got a truly authentic experience eating traditional Japanese food.

 Did you know there are 30 Different Types of Restaurants in Japan?